matomo-org/developer-documentation/docs/3.x/generated/PiwikTracker.md

 By default Piwik will track requests for the "current datetime" but this function allows you to track visits in the past.
 All times are in UTC.

-Allowed only for Super User, must be used along with setTokenAuth()
+Allowed only for Admin/Super User, must be used along with setTokenAuth()

 #### See Also